nwg-piotr/azote/README.md

 In order not to limit the program usage to the single environment, Azote is also capable of using feh when running on i3, Openbox or other X11 window managers.

+*The description below takes into account the latest release.
+All the features may or may not be available in the package already prepared for a certain Linux distribution.*

 ### Main features:

 - works on Sway